Short Self-Compassion Breaks

 One mysterious and wonderful thing that the body does when you experience overwhelming stress is to ‘lock it away’.
 It will ‘block it out’, so you can survive and not feel the pain.
-This is a natural reaction.
-Often this happens when you are simply too young to deal with that stress: young babies and children, for example, simply do not have the ability to soothe themselves.
-Sometimes, for some good reason, it happens later in life.
+This is a natural survival technique.
+Often this happens when you are simply too young to deal with that stress and you couldn’t have survived if you had felt what was happening around you.
+Young babies and children, for example, simply do not have the ability to soothe themselves.
+Now, as an adult, you have this ability.

-If this applies to you, thank your body for supporting you to get through a difficult time by ‘switching off’ your feelings.
+Thank your body for supporting you to get through a difficult time by ‘switching off’ your feelings in that moment.
 It got you through a tough time.
 It was helpful to miss the connection between the reality of what was happening to you and the way you felt it.
 The body was protecting you from feeling sad or angry or depressed.
 Which, temporarily, is a good thing.

 In order to survive, it may have been the very smartest thing the body could do?
+It was a great survival technique.
 The body and mind work together to support our survival.
-For sure.
 That is one of the miracles of nature!

 “So Why Would I Want To Change That?“

-Because time has passed and life is easier now.
-Reality is no longer so difficult.
+Because time has passed and life is easier now, perhaps… Reality is no longer so difficult.
 There is time for joy!
 It’s ‘your turn’.
 But you’re not sure if you are really feeling it?